Act 39: History

 Dick and Ginny Walters, founders of Patient Choices Vermont (PCV) began working to pass Vermont's Act 39 in 2002, based on the Oregon Death with Dignity Act.
 They were both 77 years old and had no idea that it would take eleven years to pass the bill and another two years to solidify it.
 They began by studying the Vermont legislative process, and based on numerous meetings in their living room a small group formed a 501(c)(4) corporation.
 Their daughter, Betsy Walkerman, an attorney who is now President of PCV, drafted the first Vermont bill following the pattern of the Oregon Death with Dignity Act.
 Their daughter Nancy Hawley set up PCV's first website.

-As the issue moved forward in the legislature, opponents stated that Vermont was targeted by a national organization to pass this law.
-This was far from the truth.
-Vermont's death with dignity movement was Vermont-based from the start.
-Dick and Ginny, knowing that Vermonters, who see themselves as independent thinkers, would not want to be directed by outsiders, they made sure that the organization maintained and displayed its clear Vermont roots.

 To find sponsors in the legislature, Dick contacted representatives and senators who were likely to be in favor of right-to-die legislation.
 Early on, thirty-nine representatives and a number of senators agreed to co-sponsor the proposed DWD bill.

 PCV enlisted the assistance of national organizations to make use of their experience.
 Both Death with Dignity National Center and Compassion and Choices helped with advice, telephoning, funding, and connections to Oregon people who flew in to testify in legislative committee hearings.
 Among them were a rabbi, the head of the state hospice organization, and a researcher from Oregon Health & Science University who worked extensively on the statistics in Oregon.

 From the beginning, PCV's Board of Directors included professors and medical doctors.
 All were committed to the mission and worked persistently through many years, enabling the group to become close-knit.
 Early in the process, Dick and Ginny were introduced to the lobbying firm of Sirotkin and Necrason (now the Necrason Group), with whom PCV developed a close and lasting relationship.
 Their steadfast dedication, invaluable expertise and guidance in strategic planning was critical to the organization's success.